nygardk/react-loader-advanced/README.md

 __message__ (node = element|string)
 <br>
 Set the displayed message on foreground while loading.
-Can be an arbitrary element or just a simple string.
-Defaults to "loading...".
+Can be an arbitrary element like a spinner of your choice -- or just a simple string.
+Defaults to string "loading...".

 __foregroundStyle__ (obj)
 <br>